SourcecodeSharing/CWSpostediting/README.md

 `segmentent.txt` is an example of CWS output file containing tranlsations errors.

-`out.txt` the output file of post-editing
+`out.txt` the output file of post-editing.

 To see the testing case, please run
 ```